jakobib/nkos2016/paper.md

 # Wikidata

-Wikidata^[<https://www.wikidata.org/>] is the most recent project of Wikimedia Foundation.
-In short, it is a collaboratively edited, free knowledge database that can be read and edited by to both humans and machines.
-A good overview can be given by two of Wikidata's main creators @Vrandecic2014.
+Wikidata^[<https://www.wikidata.org/>] is the most recent project of the Wikimedia Foundation.
+In short, it is a collaboratively edited, free knowledge database that can be read and edited by both humans and machines.
+A good overview is given by two of Wikidata's main creators @Vrandecic2014.
 The primary goals of the project are:

 1. Centralize links between Wikipedia language editions and other Wikimedia project sites.
 For instance all Wikipedia articles about "encyclopedia"